 Read time : 12 mins

-Gout disease is a type of inflammatory arthritis that causes painful joints due to uric acid buildup.
+Gout is a type of inflammatory arthritis that causes painful joints due to the buildup of uric acid.
 It develops when high levels of uric acid in the blood form sharp crystals in the joints.
 Gout causes include genetics, obesity, alcohol consumption, and a diet high in purines.
 Over time, these crystals trigger gout flare-ups or gout attacks, leading to intense pain, redness, and swelling.
 Commonly affected joints include the big toe, ankles, knees, and sometimes the wrists or elbows.
 These gout flares often occur suddenly and may last for days, making early management essential to prevent recurring episodes.

-Gout can be classified based on the frequency and duration of symptoms.
+Gout can be classified by symptom frequency and duration.
 The two types of gout include:

-Distinguishing between acute and chronic types of gout is crucial for determining the most appropriate course of treatment and ensuring gout prevention.
+Distinguishing between acute and chronic gout is crucial for determining the most appropriate course of treatment and preventing gout.

 The early signs of gout can be subtle and may not always be immediately recognised as gout.
 These include: